ChrisFischer-MTA/ConquoringConjuration/README.md

 # Special Thanks
 Shoutout to MSDN for having a function I could just steal.

-Thanks for Mr. Singer (Freedom and Valencia, respectively) for providing me the encouragement throughout the project.
+Thanks for Mr. Singer (Freedom) for providing me the encouragement throughout the project.

-Thanks to Mr. Raymond Enger for accepting it as extra credit work.
+Thanks to Mr. Raymond Enger (Valencia) for accepting it as extra credit work.

 Bot written to break Wizard101 Conjuration Concentration